Fabiola Landeros, Community Organizer, Civil Rights

-Marian comes from an immigrant family and has lived in the U.S. for the past 11 years.
-She is originally from Guadalajara, Jalisco, Mexico.
+Marian comes from an immigrant family and has lived in the U.S. since late 2005.
+She is originally from Guadalajara, Jalisco, México.
 She moved to the U.S. when she was 11 years old.
-Recently, she graduated from the University of New Mexico and received a double major in Psychology and Philosophy with a concentration in Pre-law.
-Her interest in social justice began in 2011 “Initially, I became active with El CENTRO because they provided me with information and opportunities which allowed me to further my education, but later, activism became part of my life, part of who I am, part of my family”.
-Marian has demonstrated her deep passion for social justice and equity through her dedication in various campaigns and projects.
-She continues to promote human rights as one of El CENTRO’s workers’ justice and civil rights organizers.
+She graduated from the University of New Mexico and received a double major in Psychology and Philosophy with a concentration in Pre-law.
+Her interest in social justice began in 2011 “Initially, I became active with El CENTRO because they provided me with information and opportunities which allowed me to further my education, but later, organizing became part of my life, part of who I am, part of my family”.
+Marian has demonstrated her deep passion for social justice and equity through her dedication in various campaigns and community-led projects.
+She continues to promote human rights as El CENTRO’s Workers’ Justice Lead Organizer and Policy Coordinator

 Rachel LaZar, Executive Director

 Rachel is a Native of Albuquerque, where the majority of her family resides.
 After graduating from the University of New Mexico, she went on to co-found Enlace Comunitario, a domestic violence organization which serves the Spanish-speaking community in Central New Mexico, with the goal of bridging the gap between direct services, advocacy, and community organizing.
 Out of Enlace Comunitario, El CENTRO de Igualdad y Derechos was born in order to address the broader systemic and institutional barriers faced by the Latino immigrant community in Albuquerque.
 Under Rachel’s leadership, El CENTRO has grown a membership of over 4,700 and plays a key role in garnering support for comprehensive immigration reform and administrative relief, in combating deportation enforcement programs in Albuquerque, and in improving conditions for workers through minimum wage and anti-wage theft initiatives.